mariostawdros/egain-chatbot/README.md

 # eGain Chatbot: Lost Package Tracker
 A simple chatbot that helps customers track their lost packages.
 Built using vanilla HTML/CSS/JS and powered by OpenAI’s GPT-3.5 Turbo model.
-Clean design, smart conversation formatting, and real-time interaction—all running client-side.
+Clean design, smart conversation formatting, and real-time interaction that is all running client-side.

 ---